 - b.
 Employee files the completed Appeals Form with their First Level Unclassified Manager (or one level above if the rater is an Unclassified Manager) within 15 working days from receipt of the evaluation. - c.
 Submit a copy of the completed Appeals Form with the Labor Relations Unit also within 15 working days from receipt of the evaluation. - d.
 After submitting an appeal, a meeting with the Unclassified Manager to discuss the evaluation will be scheduled. - e.
 The Unclassified Manager will either affirm or revise the rating.
 The decision by the Unclassified Manager regarding the appeal shall generally be made in writing within fifteen (15) working days from the Unclassified Manager's receipt of the appeal, depending on the complexity and detail level of the case. - f.
 Evaluations that are revised as a result of an appeal are not appealable.
 Evaluations are not subject to the grievance procedure.
+Decisions by the Unclassified Manager are final.

+Section 3.
+Probation

-Decisions by the Unclassified Manager are final. - E. Probation: A new employee who is appointed to a regular position must satisfactorily complete a probationary period of 2,080 regular hours of service.
-Regular hours include paid leaves but do not include overtime hours.
-When an employee is on probation as a new hire the unit manager will use the EDPP to develop a work plan to evaluate the employee's performance.
-A probationary employee may be terminated at any time during probation.
-Such rejection is not a disciplinary action pursuant to Article 13 and may not be grieved. - 1.
-Initial probationary employees shall have all rights under this MOU except in cases of suspension, demotion, or termination or as specifically excluded.
-(See Article 13, Section 14). - 2.
-If a regular employee, who has completed their initial probation, is promoted. reclassified or demoted to another class, they must satisfactorily complete a probationary period of 1,040 regular hours of service.
-During the first 1,040 hours of a probationary period, an employee may request a voluntary return to the class held prior to the promotion/reclassification.
-If the return to former class is approved by the Appointing Authority, the employee will return to the same range and step held in the former class at the time of promotion.
-If an employee fails to pass their promotional probationary period, the manager has the option of extending their probationary period by an additional 1,040 regular hours of service (for a total probationary period of 2,080 regular hours of service) or returning the employee to their former class.
-An employee who fails their promotional probationary period may be returned to the position held immediately prior to promotion, if available or assigned to a position in the classification held immediately prior to the promotion, if available; or assignment to a position in a lower classification for which the employee qualifies. - 3.
-Employees reclassified to a new class who are found by the District to have been performing the duties of the new class for at least 1,040 regular hours of service will not be placed in a probationary status.
-In addition, an employee who is administratively transferred from a position in one (1) class to another position in the same class does not need to complete a probationary period unless the initial probationary period has not been concluded or it is requested by the Appointing Authority.
+- A. It is the policy of the District that all new hires, promotions, reclassifications and administrative transfers shall have a probationary period, except as noted below. - B. The standard probationary period for all classified positions is twelve (12) months or 2,080 hours.
+Prior to the expiration of the 2,080 hour probationary period, an initial probationary employee may be released from District service at any time.
+Such rejection is not a disciplinary action and may not be grieved. - C. An employee who has already passed their initial probationary period and is appointed, promoted, or demoted to another classification (excluding flexibly staffed classes), must satisfactorily complete a probationary period of twelve (12) months or 2,080 hours.
+An employee serving a promotional probationary period may be returned to their former classification if it is determined by the Appointing Authority that the employee is not passing their probationary period.
+Such rejection is not a disciplinary action and may not be grieved. - D. Employees who have already passed their initial probationary period and are reclassified to a new class who are found by the District to have been performing the duties of the new class for at least twelve (12) months or 2,080 hours, will not be placed in a probationary status. - E. In addition, an employee who is administratively transferred or competitively promotes from a position in one class to another position in the same class does not need to complete a probationary period unless the initial probationary period has not been concluded or it is requested by the Appointing Authority.
+In cases where the administrative transfer is management initiated, the employee will not need to complete a probationary period.

+F. New Hires or Initial Probationary Employees shall have all rights under this MOU, except in cases of suspension, demotion, or termination, or as specifically excluded.